'Messi was impossible but Ronaldo was close to happening' - The truth about Arsenal's near-misses in the transfer market | Goal.com

 “We might not have won leagues during this period, but fans undoubtedly got to enjoy Santi Cazorla as a football player because if you don’t enjoy Santi as a football player, you don’t enjoy football.”

-But the work he has done in the past few years will ensure that Mikel Arteta's current squad will continue to bear his hallmarks for some time yet.
+But the work he has done in the past few years will ensure that Mikel Arteta's current squad will continue to bear the fruits of his labour for some time yet.

 "Martinelli was a player my Brazilian scout had seen at youth football and knew him from his time at Corinthians as an U14s player," Cagigao said.